phishbusters/phishbuster-cron/readme.md

 ## Environment Setup

 1. **Install Python**: If you haven't done so already, install Python on your machine.
+We recommend to use Python 3.10.
+Newer versions seems to not be working well with scrapping libraries
 2. **Create a virtual environment**: In the root directory of your project, run the following command in your terminal to create a virtual environment:

 ```cmd